Gitosaur/Chatty/README.md

 - End-to-end encrypted
 - Hashed chatroom passwords
 - No typing cooldowns
-- Chat without the fear of getting banend
+- Chat without the fear of getting banned

 ## How it works